MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 ## Deploying conditionally

-You may choose to deploy only certain builds to your Azure web app.
+You may choose to deploy only certain builds to your Azure Web App.

 # [YAML](#tab/yaml)